 While creating unique visual content is not easy despite the availability of online image editors, there are ways around leveraging this content type.
 For example, compiling a list of images for your roundup post on your blog can attract over 100,000 shares on average.

-Another content type that’s taken the world by storm are podcasts.
+Another content type that’s taken the world by storm is podcasts.
 The beauty of podcasts is you can listen to them in the background while you’re taking a ride home or doing a repetitive task.
 This way, people can still absorb the information they hear even without their full attention.

 According to the latest podcast stats, 32% of people in the US listen to a podcast episode at least once a month while 22% listen to an episode every week.
-The largest demographic of listeners for podcasts are 25-34 year olds at 28% followed by 18-24 year olds at 18%.
+The largest demographic of listeners for podcasts are 25-34-year-olds at 28% followed by 18-24-year-olds at 18%.

 As a digital marketing channel, you can use podcasts in your industry with thousands and millions of listeners to advertise your business.
-The platform has an ad revenue of $514 million in 2019 and a projected earnings of $659 in 2020.
+The platform has an ad revenue of $514 million in 2019 and projected earnings of $659 in 2020.

 However, conversion rates from podcasts vary across industries.
 Podcasts about business have a 14% increase in intent to purchase the promoted product, which is the highest rate among all niches.
-The second highest are news and politics podcasts at 12.8%.
+The second highest is news and politics podcasts at 12.8%.

-This is just an example of an emerging digital marketing channel with characteristics that lend itself well to certain industries.
+This is just an example of an emerging digital marketing channel with characteristics that lend themselves well to certain industries.
 And it’s just a matter of breaking the channel down to its specifics and see whether or not you can use it to promote your brand.